 is, without proof of the signature of the Surveyor General, admissible as evidence of the matters so certified and of the condition, on the date so specified, of the vegetation on the land so identified.

-(2) A document shall not be admitted pursuant to subsection (1) as evidence that the land has been cleared contrary to this Part unless the court is satisfied that the Minister, the Commission or a person acting with the authority of the Minister or of the Commission has entered upon and inspected the land for the purposes of ascertaining whether the land has been so cleared.
+(2) A document shall not be admitted pursuant to subsection (1) as evidence that the land has been cleared contrary to this Part unless the court is satisfied that the Minister, an officer of the Department or a person acting with the authority of the Minister has entered upon and inspected the land for the purposes of ascertaining whether the land has been so cleared.

 (3) Where, in proceedings for an offence against this Part, it is proved that land has been cleared, the person who was, at the time the land was cleared —